ScubeScripts/sc_phonetax/README.md

 Hello friends,

 Today I would like to introduce you to the new version of `sc_phonetax`.
-This version offers you an incredible number of setting options and you can choose between three different notification systems.
+This version offers you an incredible number of setting options and you can choose between two different notification systems.
 For players who do not only have one item as a phone, several items can now be stored.
 All necessary settings can be found in the `config.lua` file.

 **New in this version:**

 1. **QBCore support:** The system is now also fully compatible with the QBCore framework and thus offers a broader usability.
 2. **Own notification system:** The dependency on `ox_lib` has been removed.
 Instead, the script now uses our own notification system `sc_notify`.
-Alternatively, the standard notifications from ESX and QBCore or the `bulletin` system can still be used.
+Alternatively, the standard notifications from ESX and QBCore system can still be used.
 3. **Optimized code:** The code has been fundamentally optimized to improve the performance and efficiency of the script.
 4. **Multiple phone items:** Multiple items can now be stored in the configuration that are counted as a phone.